Being aware and educated is critical to managing and protecting your data. Computers, smartphones and tablets can all be at risk from cyber attacks.

 Predictive Artificial Intelligence (AI) Threat Detection

-Protects up to 3 devices including Windows PC and MacOS
+Protects up to three devices, including Windows PC and MacOS

 Windows system requirements: Windows 7, Windows 8/8.1 or Windows 10, minimum 1GB of free disk space, minimum 1GB of RAM

 Get your FREE copy.

 Don’t click on a link you weren’t expecting.

 Don’t work, shop or bank on public Wi-Fi.

 Don’t use only one password.

 Understanding the threat landscape is the first step in becoming part of our human firewall.